 How would you like to remember the person being memorialized?
-Did that person have a hobby, a favorite poem or favorite place?
+Did that person have a hobby, a favorite poem, or a favorite place?
 Today's technology allows monuments to be shaped in any form.
-Techniques such as sandblasting, shaped carving, sculpture and etching allow scenes and portraits to be placed directly on the memorial, thus enabling you to tell the story of your loved one's life.
+Techniques such as sandblasting, shaped carving, sculpture, and etching allow scenes and portraits to be placed directly on the memorial, thus enabling you to tell the story of your loved one's life.
 Your memorial artist is most experienced in helping you individualize your memorial.

 What other products can be added to the monument?

 There are many products to choose from, such as vases, candles, and photographs, to name a few.